FahrentH8t/SAMP-Mods/README.md

 * 👁️ **First Person Mod v3.0 Fix** may conflict with **GInput**, which can lead to input-related issues or unexpected behavior.

 * 🪟 **III.VC.SA.WindowedMode v2.1** may cause crashes while playing **SA:MP**.
 If you experience stability issues, consider disabling or removing this plugin.

+* ⏱️ **Framerate Vigilante** Even though fixes usually work well above 100 FPS (or more), this mod focuses on (and I recommend) up to 60 FPS (configurable in the .ini file, including Hz).
+Do not play above 60 FPS; the game will still have many bugs.
+85 FPS might be okay, but it's not recommended.

+* Framerate Vigilante

 ## ⚠️ Note